Slides 📊

 Using the properties of variance for correlated random variables:

-The sample mean difference provides our point estimator for \(\mu_D\):
+The sample mean of differences provides an ubiased point estimator for \(\mu_D\):

 Sample Variance of Differences

-The sample variance of differences is calculated using the standard formula applied to the difference values:
+The sample variance of differences \(S^2_D\) is calculated using the standard formula applied to the differences:

 Paired sample hypothesis testing follows the same four-step framework as one-sample procedures, but with careful attention to defining the differences appropriately.